Liltyki/Cyber-Portfolio/WritupsCTF/Tempest_THM.md

 This investigation provided a fantastic opportunity to work on a realistic incident response scenario.
 It was a true challenge that allowed me to apply the months of theory I have accumulated into a practical environment.

 The most valuable lesson from this room was learning how to effectively correlate network traffic in Wireshark with endpoint logs in Sysmon, the combination of both tools is absolutely critical for a SOC analyst.

-Through this deep-dive analysis, I successfully mapped out the entire attack lifecycle: from the initial access via a malicious document, to the C2 reverse-shell establishment, credential theft, and ultimate machine takeover via backdoor account creation.
+Through this deep-dive analysis, I successfully mapped out the entire attack lifecycle:
+- Initial access via a malicious document
+- C2 reverse-shell establishment
+- Credential theft (plaintext credentials in a script)
+- Privilege escalation via PrintSpoofer
+- Persistence via a fake Windows service
+- Backdoor account creation

-From a remediation standpoint, immediately blocking the C2 IP addresses at the firewall level, disabling the rogue services, and purging the unauthorized backdoor users/groups are the most vital first steps to fully eradicate this threat.
+From a remediation standpoint, the most vital first steps are:
+- Immediately blocking the C2 IP addresses at the firewall level
+- Disabling the rogue `TempestUpdate2` service
+- Purging the unauthorized backdoor accounts (`shion`, `shuna`)
+- Resetting the Administrator password
+- Removing PrintSpoofer and any persistence mechanisms

 ---